 ALSO READIndian-origin founder of UK's 2 Sisters Food Group faces hygiene inquiry Italian food processing firms sending major delegation to India FSSAI training food businesses to improve food safety standards Govt, RBI in talks to allow easy credit to food processing units Govt eyes $10bn investment in food processing sector in next 5 years

+We need to restore both food safety, animal welfare and consumer confidence to these massive chicken plants run by 2 Sisters, Parish said.
+The 2 Sisters group was founded in 1993 by Ranjit Singh Boparan and now employs 23,000 staff.
+Although it has diversified, the bulk of the group's income still comes from processing poultry.
+The company, the UKs second-largest food company which claims to process around 6 million chicken every week, has said its staffs pay will not be affected during the suspension of operations.
 "We continue to work closely with the FSA and our customers throughout this period.
 We remain committed to ensuring that we operate to the highest standards of hygiene and food safety, and we act with honesty and integrity at all times, a 2 Sisters spokesperson said.